 Today is the day that I rewind the clock a little bit and finally go back to telling you how it is that we ended up in Spain for the winter.
 Up to now, all I’ve shared with you is that we desperately wanted to escape another UK winter.
-What I’m not sure I’ve told you is that we road tripped from the North of England to the South of Spain!
+What I haven’t told you is that we spent a week road tripping across Europe from the North of England to the South of Spain!
 It was such an adventure and one that I can’t wait to share with you.

 Having the Right Car

-We wouldn’t want or need a massive vehicle, like the Chevy Suburban we used when we took a road trip to Las Vegas last year, but we just couldn’t cope in a sardine tin like car.
-If you’re across the pond there are many useful resources like cars.com where you can find the perfect road trip vehicle for your family.
+We wouldn’t want or need a massive vehicle; like the Chevy Suburban we used when we took a road trip to Las Vegas last year.
+But we just couldn’t cope road tripping across Europe in a tiny car.
+There are many useful resources like cars.com where you can find the perfect road trip vehicle for your family.
 To find the right car you really need to be honest about what your needs are.
 We knew that we needed an adequate amount of space, but also a car that was economical and fuel efficient.
 Which takes me to my next point.

 We replaced a couple of the tyres that were worn out and ensured that they all well properly inflated.
 The maintenance bits can be quite tedious and the most boring part of owning a vehicle, but they can be the most important.
 Making sure that the tyres are properly inflated also helps with fuel costs, FYI.
 For this long road trip, we also had all the fluid levels checked out and changed out light bulbs.

 Know the Driving Rules

-For our car to be roadworthy in France we needed to buy a European Travel Kit that consisted of a hi-vis vest, a safety triangle, the GB sticker to inform other cars that our car is a right-hand drive, and most peculiarly a pair of breathaliser test vials.
+For our car to be roadworthy in France we needed to buy a European Travel Kit that consisted of a hi-vis vest, a safety triangle, the GB sticker to inform other cars that our car is a right-hand drive, and most peculiarly a pair of breathalyzer test vials.